 In 1891, Nikola Tesla designed the coil as per his experience with the theories and practice of using the earth’s atmosphere to generate electricity.
 During one of his experiments, Tesla successfully powered up a few light bulbs that were about 25 miles away from the source of power without using any wires.
 Around that time, it was a huge triumph.

 But just the invention of wireless electricity was not enough.
 The project would only be a real success when the electricity reaches a longer distance.
-As the research had some extensive curbing of funds, further advancements could not be possible at that time.
+As the research had some extensive curbing of funds, further advancements were not possible at that time.